quic-s/quics/README.md

 #quic #server #go #golang #http3 #cobra

+ **NOTICE**  If you want to use this tool, you should use the client of QUIC-S. You can find the client in [here](https://github.com/quic-s/quics-client.git)

 ## Features
 ### 1. Manage client
 Server can receive the registration request from the client. server saves the registered/connected client information to database badger.
 The saved client information is client uuid(created by client), IP address, etc.